smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts and Subtle Alerts/index.md

 #### Text-To-Speech
 An alert can also speak a prompt or play a sound file when the alert appears on the screen.
 This is done by creating an @![android,javaSE,javaEE, javascript]`AlertAudioData`!@@![iOS]`SDLAlertAudioData`!@ object and setting it in the @![android,javaSE,javaEE, javascript]`AlertView`!@@![iOS]`SDLAlertView`!@

+!!!
+NOTE
+Manticore testing of alerts with audio (Text-To-Speech or Tones) work best in Google Chrome, Mozilla Firefox, or Microsoft Edge.
+Testing of alerts with audio does not work in Apple Safari at this time.
+!!!

 @![iOS]
 |~
 ```objc